return42/sphkerneldoc/linux_src_doc/kernel/power/snapshot_c.rst

 Description
 -----------

-Suspend pages are alocated before the atomic copy is made, so we need to release them after the resume.
+Image pages are alocated before snapshot creation, so they need to be released after resume.

 .. _`preallocate_image_pages`: